m-a-d-n-e-s-s/madness/doc/quantum.md

 Different key/value pairs are separated by a semicolon to indicate a newline.
 If a given parameter is specified both in the input file and the command line, the command line parameters have priority over input file parameters.

+The name of the input file can be changed by
+> `nemo --input=customfile`

 ## Numerical parameters